Please note all images are under copyrite and can only be used with the agreement of the owner Bill Knowles

 Financed by entreprenuer Ernest Butten the participants became known as the Butten boys.

-The Barnes swing, like the man himself, paid only some attention to the rules.
+The Barnes swing, like the man himself, doesn`t always pay attention to the rules.

 The most significant deviation was how he started his swing.
 With a forward press( mostly used to relieve tension and inject life into the beginning) that complicated the motion, Barnes used the small muscles from the word go.